-We kindly suggest that you carefully read through this call and the 'Guideline for completing the application forms for the Organic Research, Development and Demonstration Programme (Organic RDD) 8', the strategy of the GUDP-board 2019-2022 as well as ICROFS' Research and Development Strategy 2019-2021 before preparing the application.
-Furthermore, we recommend that you look at the instructions on payment of grants under GUDP (only in Danish).
-Choose "Søg om udbetaling eller ændring" ("Apply for payment or change"), and read more under "Igangværende projekt" ("Ongoing project").
+We kindly suggest that you carefully read through this call and the 'Guidelines for completing the application forms for the Organic Research, Development and Demonstration Programme (Organic RDD) 9', ICROFS' Research and Development Strategy 2022 as well as the strategy of the GUDP-board 2019-2022 before preparing the application.
+Furthermore, we recommend that you look at the instructions on payment of grants under GUDP (only in Danish) at https://lbst.dk/tilskudsguide/.
+Under the grant scheme 'Organic Research, Development and Demonstration Programme (Organic RDD)' choose the tab "Sådan søger du" ("How to apply") and read more under "Søg om udbetaling" ("Apply for payment").